 Use the 37-pin- extension cable (1.8M) provided in the package connect CAMINO-701 to the junction box.
+Note: The side of extension cable with a core should be connected close to the Camino-701 main unit.

 Figure 11 Connecting CAMINO-701 with Junction Box